5 Ways ‘Shazam!’ Connects To The Larger DC Extended Universe

 Shazam! is the latest movie from Warner Bros. and DC Comics, as part of its larger DC Extended Universe (DCEU) of films.
 Shazam! features a pretty standalone story about one young boy who gets God-likes powers and has to find a way to deal with them.
 But despite the movie’s self-contained story, there are many elements of Shazam! that connect directly to the DCEU.

 Shazam! is about the mythological story of a council of Wizards and its one remaining member, Shazam, who needs to find a champion to fight the Seven Deadly Sins that have been released by an evil Dr. Sivanna (Mark Strong.)
-He chooses a young boy, Billy Batson (Asher Angel), who is given all of his powers, causing him to transform into the grown-up superhero, Shazam (Zachary Levi.)
+He chooses a young boy, Billy Batson (Asher Angel), who is given all of his powers, causing him to transform into the grown-up superhero, Shazam (Zachary Levi).
 The story sees Sivanna’s need for power as he hunts down Shazam to take his powers as well.
 The rest of the movie is about how Shazam needs to find a way to defend himself and his new-found Foster family, while also becoming a hero on his own.

 Shazam! definitely leans into its existence in the DCEU.
 This is mostly done through one specific character, Billy’s foster brother Freddy (Jack Dylan Grazer), who is a comic book and superhero nerd, and huge Superman and Batman fan.